ritec03/SimpleCipher/README.md

 #### Story 6:
 As a user, I want to be able to reload the workspace I saved the last time from a file.

+## Phase 4: Task 2

+The task of implementing a type hierarchy was implemented in the ui package.
+Both InputTextGUI and OutputtextGUI extend TextGUI, each overrides syncWithText() method in a different way.

+Also, the Key class uses Map interface to store keys and values in the Key.

+##Phase 4: Task 3